Ore, East Sussex

-Ore is a large suburb of the urban area of Hastings, in the Hastings district, in the county of East Sussex, England.
+Ore is a large suburb of the urban area of Hastings, East Sussex, England.
 Formerly a village, it is still known and advertised locally as "Ore Village".
 It is located 1.3 mi to the north-east of Hastings town centre, on the main A259 road to Rye.
 Its name may have originated from the Old English word for "stream-bank".
 The Ore Stream still runs through a large central Woodland area known locally as Speckled Wood at the top of the Valley.

 It is the largest suburb of Hastings.

 Ore Valley lies to the west of Ore Village, and is the site of Ore Railway Station and the former Broomgrove power station.
 It is also the site of the Hastings Millennium Community regeneration project.

 Rail transport

 Ore Railway Station (one mile from Ore main street/Ore Village) lies on the Marshlink Line; with the former maintenance depot for the trains from London, and the coast (via the East Coastway Line and Hastings Line).
 Ore station lies northeast of Hastings station and south of Three Oaks (formerly Three Oaks and Guestling Halt).